k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

   Example:

-  The first_name is populated with the concatenation of the field name the 'count' external parameter:
+  The first_name is populated with the concatenation of the field name and the 'count' external parameter: